Reading time: 16 min.

 2. Massage your scalp regularly

 Getting a scalp massage for hair growth can help improve blood flow to your hair follicles.
-Furthermore, research says it may help activate certain genes and potassium channels involved in strand development [15].
-Studies show that using an electric device to get as little as 4 minutes of head massage daily can improve hair thickness in 6 months [16].
+Furthermore, research says it may help activate certain genes and potassium channels involved in hair development [9].
+Studies show that using an electric scalp massage device for as little as 4 minutes a day can improve hair thickness in 6 months [10].

-Furthermore, it is pleasant and relaxing and can help lower stress levels, preventing anxiety-induced hair loss [17].
-Some head massage devices even have built-in red light LEDs, so you can save time by getting both simultaneously.
+Furthermore, regular massage may help reduce your stress levels and minimise anxiety-induced hair loss [11].
+Some head massage devices even have built-in red light LEDs, so you can save time by using both treatments simultaneously.

 3. Eat a healthy, well-balanced diet

-It is a known fact that certain vitamin deficiencies can cause hair loss.
-So, if you want to improve your hair growth, you should also eat a diverse and nutritious diet for healthy hair.
+Certain vitamin deficiencies can cause hair loss.
+So if you want to improve your hair growth, you should also eat a diverse and nutritious diet for healthy hair.

-While red light can help improve strand density, your hair can only grow properly if its follicles are getting enough nutrients, such as vitamins A, B, C, D, and E, iron, zinc, magnesium, selenium, and more.
-It is always best to get them from dietary sources and to avoid restrictive diets that can deprive you of the vitamins and minerals you need.
+While red light can help improve hair density, your hair can only grow properly if it’s getting enough nutrients.
+It is always best to get these from dietary sources, so try not to rely on vitamin supplements.
+Avoid restrictive diets that can deprive you of the vitamins and minerals you need for healthy hair growth.

-If you want to get the best results from red light therapy, it is a good idea to make sure that your existing strands and scalp are healthy.
-It is tricky to fix heat-damaged hair, so it would be best to avoid frequent heat-styling, as it can cause dry, brittle hair prone to breakage.
+If you want to get the best results from red light therapy, it’s wise to avoid styling choices that can contribute to hair damage.
+It is tricky to fix heat-damaged hair, so it’s best to avoid frequent heat-styling, as it can cause dry, brittle hair that’s prone to breakage.

 Similarly, styling products that contain harsh chemicals, such as bleach or hair dye, can cause hair loss.
-So, it is best to choose gentle hair care products and to keep your strands shielded from excessive heat (sunlight included).
+Choose gentle hair care products, shield your hair from the sun, and use UV hair protection where necessary.

 5. Ask a trichologist for personalised recommendations

-An experienced hair doctor is the best person to tell you what you can do to get better results from red light therapy for your particular strand type and scalp condition.
-They can recommend the most appropriate, custom-tailored hair care routine for thinning hair and prescribe any additional medication or therapy that could help you grow fuller, healthier locks.
+An experienced hair doctor can advise you on how to get the best possible results from red light therapy, bearing in mind your particular hair type and scalp condition.
+They can recommend the most appropriate hair care routine for thinning hair that’s tailored to your needs.
+They can also prescribe any additional medication or treatment to help keep your hair full and healthy.

 Red light therapy safety

-From all the studies that have been performed so far, only a few have reported minor side effects: pruritus (itching), acne and tenderness.
-These symptoms resolved on their own within 2 weeks [18].
-But most research has revealed no adverse effects [8] [9] [10], so rest assured that it is very unlikely for red light therapy to cause any kind of harm to your hair and scalp.
+These side effects are temporary and short-lived.
+Most research has revealed no adverse effects [1-3], so it’s very unlikely for red light therapy to cause any kind of harm to your hair and scalp.

-Intense red light can also be irritating for the eyes, so it is a good idea to wear the special safety goggles normally supplied alongside the red light devices.
-However, if you haven’t received such goggles, a normal sleep eye mask can also help.
+Intense red light can also be irritating for the eyes, so it is a good idea to wear safety goggles throughout treatment (these are normally supplied alongside red light devices).
+A normal sleep eye mask can also help if you don’t have goggles.

-However, since this therapy is light-based, people who are prone to light-induced seizures (e.g., epilepsy, migraines, etc.) should consult their healthcare provider before using it.
+However, this is a light-based therapy, so people who are prone to light-induced seizures should consult their healthcare provider before getting red light therapy.
+This includes people with epilepsy and those who experience migraines.

 Woman using red light therapy for hair growth